Perfect 10-Day Northern Lights Winter Vacation Package to Iceland with Glacier Ice Caving

 From here, your group will travel through the countryside to visit the twin waterfalls of Barnafoss and Hraunfossar.
 They’re only a minute’s walk apart, but their differences are starkly apparent.
 Barnafoss is narrow, rapid, and dramatic, while Hraunfossar is in a lava plateau and pours in gentle rivulets.

-Your guide will also take you to the Deildartunguhver, the highest-flowing hot spring in Europe.
-It's a spectacular natural phenomenon and a great place to learn more about geothermal energy in Iceland.
-You might also have time to visit the nearby Krauma spa, whose pools contain water from the geothermal spring.
+Next, you’ll head to Deildartunguhver, Europe’s highest-flowing hot spring.
+It’s a spectacular natural phenomenon and a great place to learn more about geothermal energy in Iceland.
+If time permits, you might choose to relax at Krauma spa, where the geothermal spring water fills the inviting pools.

 Choosing a vacation package means you can visit lesser-known sites like this and get a great insight into Iceland’s history.
 Your guide can answer any questions and tell you more about the area as you travel to each destination.

-Your accommodation for the final night is in downtown Reykjavik.
+Your accommodation for the final night is in downtown Reykjavik, providing the perfect end to your Icelandic adventure.

 - Reykjavik - Departure day